dwave-examples/circuit-equivalence/README.md

 ## Code Specifics

-The core part of the code involves formulating the graph isomorphism problem as a discrete quadratic model that can be solved on the D-Wave Leap hybrid solver.
+The core part of the code involves formulating the graph isomorphism problem as a discrete quadratic model that can be solved on the Leap hybrid solvers.
 The general approach is based on that outlined by Lucas [2], which describes formulation as a binary quadratic model.
 In Lucas's formulation, there are `N*N` binary variables `x_{v,i}` (N denotes that number of nodes in each graph, which must be the same for there to be an isomorphism) that represent whether a